Inventitech/strans/README.md

 The easiest way to run `strans` is by installing it via flatpak.
 It assumes that you have the

+`flatpak install flathub org.freedesktop.Platform//18.08 org.freedesktop.Sdk//18.08`

-`sudo flatpak install flathub org.freedesktop.Sdk.Extension.dotnet//18.08` runtime installed on your system.
+runtime installed on your system.

 After downloading the latest `strans.flatpak` from